-In our 21st century world of stern black boxes sitting under TVs, the Nintendo Switch is a shining beacon of hope.
-Sure it comes in grey but of course you went for the neon variety to brighten up those commutes with those happy making colourful Joy-Cons.
+In our 21st century world of stern black boxes sitting under TVs, the Nintendo Switch – and the best Nintendo Switch games – are a shining light of hope.
+Sure it is available in grey, but of course you went for the neon variety to brighten up those commutes with those happy making colourful Joy-Cons.

-Breaking down the best Nintendo Switch games is an almost impossible task given the sheer quality of Nintendo titles alone, let alone the hordes of indie games that now call the console home.
+Breaking down the best Nintendo Switch games is an almost impossible task given the sheer quality of Nintendo titles alone, let alone all of the hordes of indie games that now call the handheld and console hybrid home.

-Below then are the Heavy Hitters, the very best Switch games to tick off when you first get your console.
-From farming sims to catching ‘em alls, read on for the top 10 Nintendo Switch games.
+Below then are the Heavy Hitters, the very best Nintendo Switch games to tick off your must-have list when you first get your console.
+From farming sims to catching ‘em alls, read on for the best Nintendo Switch games.

 Remember to upvote or downvote to have your say.